gllmflndn/m2html/README.md

 synopsis, H1 line, help, function calls and called functions with hypertext links, syntax highlighted source code with hypertext, ...

-> :warning: I wrote most of this toolbox between 2001 and 2005 (for MATLAB 5.3!) and haven't used it much myself since then.
-That said, it might still be worth bringing M2HTML to the 21st century: it probably requires a complete rewrite but there are many great features that could be added, taking advantage of the very different web development landscape than two decades ago...
-This means that **contributions via pull requests or feature requests via opening issues are very much welcome**!
+> [!WARNING]
+> This toolbox has been written between 2001 and 2005 (for MATLAB 5.3).
+> It probably requires a complete rewrite and there are many great features
+> that could be added, taking advantage of the very different web development
+> landscape than two decades ago.
+This means that **contributions via pull
+> requests or feature requests via opening issues are very much welcome**.

 Here is a summary of the features of the toolbox:
 * extraction of H1 lines and help of each function